 Music plays a vital role within worship at the Abbey.

-There is a programme of concerts in The Abbey throughout the year, with half hour organ recitals taking place during term-time on Mondays at 1.30 pm.
+There is a programme of concerts in The Abbey throughout the year, with half hour Organ Recitals taking place during term-time on Mondays at 1.30 pm.
 The magnificent organ in The Abbey is by Gray & Davison.

 Organ Recitals